orangeduck/CPP_COMPLETE/README.md

 I then used the recursion primative to build many more useful list operations.
 Lists provided useful for all my data structures including arrays and state-tuples.
 From this point on programming the Brainfuck interpreter was fairly straight forward.

-__The Rest__

-For info on the rest feel free to email me or look into the source code.

 Library
 -------

-All code is avaliable under BSD and contributions toward the code as a library are welcome.
+All code is avaliable under BSD3 and contributions toward the code as a library are welcome.
 I mainly built the functionality required for brainfuck but (clearly) many more things are possible.
 And missing peices are more than welcome.